dotnet/EntityFramework.Docs/entity-framework/core/get-started/netcore/new-db-sqlite.md

 ## Create the database

-Once you have a model, you can use migrations to create a database.
+Once you have a model, you can use [migrations](https://docs.microsoft.com/aspnet/core/data/ef-mvc/migrations#introduction-to-migrations) to create a database.

 * Run `dotnet ef migrations add MyFirstMigration` to scaffold a migration and create the initial set of tables for the model.
 * Run `dotnet ef database update` to apply the new migration to the database.
 This command creates the database before applying migrations.

+Notes:

-Note: When using relative paths with SQLite, the path will be relative to the application's main assembly.
+- When using relative paths with SQLite, the path will be relative to the application's main assembly.
 In this sample, the main binary is `bin/Debug/netcoreapp1.1/ConsoleApp.SQLite.dll`, so the SQLite database will be in `bin/Debug/netcoreapp1.1/blogging.db`.

-Tip: If you make changes to your model, you can use the `dotnet ef migrations add` command to scaffold a new migration to make the corresponding schema changes to the database.
-Once you have checked the scaffolded code (and made any required changes), you can use the `dotnet ef database update` command to apply the changes to the database.
->
->EF uses a `__EFMigrationsHistory` table in the database to keep track of which migrations have already been applied to the database.

-Note: SQLite does not support all migrations (schema changes) due to limitations in SQLite.
-See [SQLite Limitations](../../providers/sqlite/limitations.md).
-For new development, consider dropping the database and creating a new one rather than using migrations when your model changes.

 ## Use your model